Complete Guide to Flash Photography for Beginners

 Studio Flash / Strobe

 The studio flash is the granddaddy of all flashes.
 They are very large and require their own tripod and mains power supply.
-They also cost a small fortune, however in a studio setting they allow precise control over lighting.
-They can have an enormous range and can be used for everything from individual portraits to commercial vehicles and interior shots.
+They also cost a small fortune; however, in a studio setting, they allow precise control over lighting.
+They have an enormous range and can be used for everything from individual portraits to commercial vehicles and interior shots.

 Macro Ring Flash

-As discussed before, the macro ring flash is the same as a hot shoe flash with the exception that it is attached to the front of a macro lens.
+As discussed, the macro ring flash is the same as a hot shoe flash except that it is attached to the front of a macro lens.
 This prevents the lens from getting in the way of the flash at very close distances.
 Macro ring flashes can usually only be attached to specific lenses that support the ring flash mount, although you may be able to get an adapter which screws into the filter ring.

-Ring flashes are also good for portrait photography as the light produced is usually soft and the ring creates a pleasing halo shape in the eyes of your model.
-The angle between the flash and the subject is also near zero so there are little shadows created.
+Ring flashes are also good for portrait photography as the light produced is usually soft, and the ring creates a pleasing halo shape in your model's eyes.
+The angle between the flash and the subject is also near zero, creating little shadows.

 Off-Axis Flash

 One of the main advantages of a hot shoe external flash is the ability to use it off the camera body.
-Using a wireless trigger or sync cable, you can position the flash anywhere around your subject - even from behind.
-This can be used to create lots of different lighting effects such as a backlight or sidelight and has the most options for creativity.
+You can position the flash anywhere around your subject using a wireless trigger or sync cable - even from behind.
+This can be used to create lighting effects, such as a backlight or sidelight, and has the most creative options.

-In the examples below an off-axis flash was used with a red filter positioned behind her to illuminate the backdrop, while a second flash highlights her shoulder and hair.
-In the other photos, the off-axis flash was positioned to highlight her hair blowing in the wind and positioned in front of her, and to the side of the camera, to cast a shadow.
+In the examples below, an off-axis flash was used with a red filter positioned behind her to illuminate the backdrop, while a second flash highlighted her shoulder and hair.
+In the other photos, the off-axis flash was positioned to highlight her hair blowing in the wind before her and to the side of the camera to cast a shadow.

 Portrait Photography Course